What you need to know about driver assistance technologies

 Trailer assistance

-Assists the driver with visual guidance while backing towards a trailer or during backing maneuvers with a trailer attached.
-Some systems may provide additional images while driving or backing with a trailer.
+Helps the driver visually while while backing towards a trailer or during backing maneuvers with a trailer attached.
+Some systems can also provide other images while driving or backing with a trailer.
 Some systems may provide steering assistance during backing maneuvers.

 Backup camera

-Provides view of area behind the vehicle when in reverse.
-Could include trailer assistance, a system that assists drivers during backing maneuvers with a trailer attached.
+Provides view of area behind the vehicle when backing-up.
+Can include trailer assistance, a system that helps drivers during backing maneuvers with a trailer attached.

 Driver monitoring

-Monitors drivers to determine if they are actively engaged in the task of driving.
-Some systems monitor the drivers eye movement and head position.
+Monitors drivers to determine if they are actively engaged in driving.
+Some systems monitor the driver’s eye movement and head position.

 Electronic stability control